vishnu4044/CS678_Project-1/README.md

 2. entail.ipynb

-easymix.ipynb has the data augmentation with easy mixup augmentation technique on HX HateXplain dataset. but by changing
+easymix.ipynb has the data augmentation with easy mixup augmentation technique on HX HateXplain dataset, By changing few code bits <br />
-#to set up the dataset to train and test
-lang = 'hx' #(can be 'hx' or 'latent' for 2 datasets) model_choice =8 #(0-10 for different models)
+lang = 'hx' #(can be 'hx' or 'latent' for 2 datasets)<br />
+model_choice =8 #(0-10 for different models)<br />
-We can train both datasets on easymixup with different models. entail.ipynb has entailment technique on both HX HateXplain dataset, but by changing
+We can train both datasets on easymixup with different models.<br />

+entail.ipynb has entailment technique on both HX HateXplain dataset, by changing few code bits <br />
-#to set up the dataset to train and test
-lang = 'hx' #(can be 'hx' or 'latent' for 2 datasets) model_choice =8 #(0-10 for different models)
+lang = 'hx' #(can be 'hx' or 'latent' for 2 datasets)<br />
+model_choice =8 #(0-10 for different models)<br />
-We can get total of 10 models trained for 2 datasets.
+We can get total of 10 models trained for 2 datasets.<br />